 A licensed psychologist has completed all requirements listed above to earn the psychologist designation, including a year-long pre-doctoral internship prior to graduation.
 In addition, a licensed psychologist has completed 1+ years of a post-doctoral fellowship after graduation and passed all required testing by the state licensing board in order to independently practice.

 Post-doctoral fellows are psychologists who are provisionally licensed, have completed and received their doctoral degree(s) in psychology, and are earning supervised hours towards full licensure.

-Chrysalis practicum interns are graduate students in local clinical and counseling psychology doctoral programs, obtaining supervised experience as part of their training to become psychologists.
+Chrysalis practicum clinicians are graduate students in local clinical and counseling psychology doctoral programs, obtaining supervised experience as part of their training to become psychologists.

 Psychologist is a legally protected term.
 Therapist, counselor, psychotherapist, and other related terms are not legally protected terms, and therefore various professional groups also utilize these designations.
 For example, licensed professional counselor (LPC), Licensed Marriage and Family Therapist (LMFT), Licensed Clinical Social Worker (LCSW), and others may all be referred to as a therapist or counselor.